ChrisSunderland/starbucks_ratings_predictions/README.md

 As far as data sources, I relied on the Yelp Fusion API to collect Starbucks review data for the various zip codes.
 For the demographic data I utilized several datasets from the US Census Bureau's American Community Survey.
-The fields I used to train the model can be seen in both the web app I developed and "schema.yaml" file inside this repository.
+The fields I used to train the model can be seen in both the web app I developed and the "schema.yaml" file inside this repository.
 I also want to point out that I focused specifically on zip codes and Starbucks locations inside the state of Colorado for this project.

 Lastly, one can find instructions further below for how to run the project locally, use MLflow to evaluate the model's